In a hurry and just want to get a quick answer? Ryobi ZRTS1345L is the best Ryobi miter saw you can buy. Keep reading to find out why.

 OVERVIEW

-The Ryobi ZRTS1345L Compound Miter Saw makes its mark on our list primarily by offering some of the best specs combined with an inexpensive price.
+The Ryobi ZRTS1345L Compound Miter Saw makes its mark on our list primarily by offering some of the best specs combined with a low price.
 For instance, this miter saw comes with a 14-amp motor that spins its blade at a blistering 5500 RPMs– the fastest cutting blade on our list.

 As if that were not enough, the Ryobi ZRTS1345L Compound Miter Saw also comes with a laser guide to ensure that you know where the cutline is regardless of the working conditions.
-However, that is the only advanced feature on this miter saw as it only offers a single bevel and does not allow for a sliding arm action.
+However, that is the only advanced feature on this miter, as it only offers a single bevel and does not allow for sliding arm action.

 Pros